Skip to main content

 What causes toothache?

 Toothache is most often caused by tooth decay or cavity.
-The inside of your tooth, called the pulp, contains nerves and blood vessels that can become irritated and cause the sensation of a toothache.
+The inside of your tooth called the pulp, contains nerves and blood vessels that can become irritated and cause the sensation of a toothache.
 Nerves can be irritated by factors like bacterial toxins, chemicals, trauma, and even inflammatory chemicals produced by your own body in response to an infection.

 Do I have a cavity?

-Cavities are best diagnosed by your dentist, who can probe your teeth to look for soft spots indicating decay, or use X-rays to look between your teeth.
-Tooth decay occurs because of breakdown of enamel by acid-generating bacteria, and, if untreated, can progress to cavities.
+Cavities are best diagnosed by your dentist, who can probe your teeth to look for soft spots indicating decay or use X-rays to look between your teeth.
+Tooth decay occurs because of the breakdown of enamel by acid-generating bacteria, and, if untreated, can progress to cavities.
 Signs that you may have a cavity include tooth pain after eating or drinking something sweet or hot/cold and visible cavitated lesions.

 Can cavities cause jaw pain?